-Evil Mastermind Joined over 2 years ago
+Evil Mastermind Joined almost 3 years ago

 Is DN going to become an undercover anti-Trump platform for the next four years, masquerading propaganda as design discussions?
 I'm not a Trump supporter but fucking hell I'm already bored with all this negativity.

 Yeah looks better on the shirt than standalone, but seems a bit odd that their crest relies on a certain width of the stripes to work.

 As a logo for some up-and-coming clothing brand making cheap sneakers: looks fine.
 As a crest for a 120-year old football club that supposedly took a year to reach a conclusion on: absolutely awful.

 The bromidic statements only makes it worse..."the new logo defines a sense of belonging"...what?
 It's two lines vaguely shaped as a "J", am I supposed to feel belonged by that?
 Typical trite agency bullshit to apply the illusion of depth to a logo that has none.